naebrae/bash_ca/README.md

 These scripts are working examples of using openssl without a configuration file for typical certificate authority tasks.

-They create three RSA based Certificate Authorities (CA) certificates with two optional CA's: the root CA 'Local Lab Root' and the two intermediate CA's 'Local Lab Full CA' and 'Local Lab Partial CA'.
-The optional CA's are 'Local Lab Windows CA' and an Elliptic Curve Cryptography 'Local Lab ECC CA'.
+They create three RSA based Certificate Authorities (CA) certificates with two optional CA's: the root CA 'Home Lab Root' and the two intermediate CA's 'Home Lab Full CA' and 'Home Lab Partial CA'.
+The optional CA's are 'Home Lab Windows CA' and an Elliptic Curve Cryptography 'Home Lab ECC CA'.

 The multiple intermediate CA only exist so that the same subject certificates can be created but with different issuers.
 The issuer can be tested for in a client certificate for MySQL as an example of use.